SafeAuto: Knowledge-Enhanced Safe Autonomous Driving with Multimodal Foundation Models: Related Work

 {\textbf{Autonomous Driving with MLLM.}} The emergence of MLLMs enables unified end-to-end generation of both high-level and low-level outputs.
 Most of these works often treat numerical control signals as text, training models using token prediction with cross-entropy loss.
 For example, DriveGPT4 \citep{xu2024drivegpt4} just treats low-level control signals as text, fine-tuning an MLLM to sequentially predict high-level and low-level actions in a conversational manner using the BDD-X dataset.
 DriveLM-Agent~\citep{sima2023drivelm}, influenced by RT-2~\citep{brohan2023rt}, discretizes waypoints into bins, expanding the tokenizer vocabulary accordingly and fine-tuning the BLIP-2~\citep{li2023blip}.
 While this facilitates end-to-end training, it remains coarse compared to UniAD \citep{hu2023planning}, which uses MSE loss.
 Time-LLM~\citep{jintime} decodes numerical predictions directly from output embeddings using a linear layer with MSE loss but diminishes the language model's autoregressive capabilities, limiting high-level question-answering abilities.
 Additionally, \citet{tan2024language} suggest that employing the LLM backbone in this way does not enhance regression performance.
 In contrast, we propose a novel PDCE loss that adapts the cross-entropy loss for numerical training to behave more like MSE loss while preserving the model's ability to perform high-level question-answering.

-{\textbf{Safety Guarantee.}} Further advancements involve integrating perception and planning tools into the MLLM context.
+{\textbf{Safety Guarantee.}} Providing safety guarantees~\citep{li2022double,zhang2023diffsmooth} is always a fundamental concern in machine learning, especially in safety-critical applications like autonomous driving.
+Further advancements involve integrating perception and planning tools into the MLLM context.
 Agent-Driver~\citep{mao2023language} incorporates modules from UniAD into an MLLM framework, serving as a language agent for autonomous driving.
 OmniDrive \citep{wang2024omnidrive} introduces a framework combining 3D perception, reasoning, and planning.
 However, these methods remain purely data-driven and lack explicit safety verification for generated actions.
 Given the safety-critical nature of autonomous driving, ensuring that output actions are safe and compliant with traffic rules is essential.
 To address this, we incorporate extracted knowledge---specifically structured traffic rules---into a probabilistic graphical model like a Markov Logic Network (MLN) for explicit post-safety verification, which has been widely used in previous work~\cite{yang2022improving, zhang2023care}.
 Besides, RAGDriver \citep{yuan2024rag} further enhances reasoning by retrieving similar driving experiences through triplet loss-based metric learning.
 We extend this approach by developing a more flexible and efficient retrieval system, directly training a joint embedding based on multimodal inputs to learn relative rankings from text similarity.
 Most importantly, we find that the incorporation of binary structured environmental predicates (e.g., the presence of a stop sign) from the previous reasoning components, namely MLNs, significantly improves retrieval performance.